GES

 Central and State Information Commissions

-The RTI Act establishes the Central Information Commission (CIC) and State Information Commissions (SICs) as appellate and oversight bodies.
-The CIC consists of the Chief Information Commissioner (CIC) and up to ten Information Commissioners (ICs).
-They are appointed by the President on the recommendation of a committee consisting of the Prime Minister (Chairperson), the Leader of Opposition in Lok Sabha, and a Union Cabinet Minister nominated by the PM.
-Originally, the Chief IC had a tenure of 5 years or until age 65 (whichever is earlier) and was not eligible for reappointment.
-The 2019 Amendment changed this — the tenure, salary, and other conditions of service are now prescribed by the Central Government through rules rather than being fixed in the statute.
-SICs are constituted at the state level with the Chief State IC and up to ten State ICs, appointed by the Governor on the recommendation of a committee consisting of the CM, Leader of Opposition in the state assembly, and a state Cabinet Minister.
-The 2019 Amendment similarly changed the tenure and service conditions of state ICs.
-The CIC/SIC hear appeals against orders of PIOs and can impose penalties on erring PIOs.
+The CIC consists of the Chief Information Commissioner and up to 10 Information Commissioners.
+The President appoints them on the recommendation of a committee of three: the Prime Minister (Chairperson), the Leader of Opposition in Lok Sabha, and a Union Cabinet Minister nominated by the PM.
+Originally, the Chief IC held a 5-year tenure or served until age 65, whichever came earlier, with no reappointment.
+The 2019 Amendment removed these statutory anchors and empowered the Central Government to prescribe tenure, salary, and service conditions through rules.
+SICs follow a parallel structure at the state level.
+The Governor appoints State ICs on the recommendation of a committee comprising the CM, LoP in the state assembly, and a state Cabinet Minister.
+The 2019 Amendment similarly changed SIC service conditions.
+Both CIC and SIC hear appeals against PIO orders and impose penalties.
+The selection committee composition (PM, LoP, Cabinet Minister) appears regularly in MCQs.

 Appellate Mechanism and Penalties

-The RTI Act provides a two-tier appellate mechanism.
-First Appeal: if a requester is not satisfied with the response of the PIO (or if no response is received within the prescribed time), the first appeal lies with a senior officer designated as the First Appellate Authority (FAA) within the same public authority.
-The appeal must be filed within 30 days of receipt of the decision (or from the expiry of the prescribed period).
-The FAA must dispose of the appeal within 30-45 days.
-Second Appeal: if the requester is not satisfied with the FAA's decision, a second appeal lies with the CIC (for central public authorities) or the SIC (for state public authorities) within 90 days.
-The CIC/SIC can conduct an inquiry, require the public authority to take specified steps, and impose penalties on erring PIOs.
-Penalties: Section 20 provides that if the CIC/SIC finds that the PIO has, without reasonable cause, refused to receive an application, not provided information within the prescribed time, malafidely denied the request, destroyed information, or obstructed information access, it can impose a penalty of Rs 250 per day of delay, up to a maximum of Rs 25,000.
-The CIC/SIC can also recommend disciplinary action against the PIO.
-The burden of proving that a denial was justified lies on the PIO.
+The Act creates a two-tier appellate system.
+First Appeal: an unsatisfied requester files an appeal with the First Appellate Authority (FAA), a senior officer within the same public authority, within 30 days of the PIO's decision or expiry of the response period.
+The FAA must decide within 30-45 days.
+Second Appeal: if the FAA's decision is unsatisfactory, the requester can appeal to the CIC (for central authorities) or SIC (for state authorities) within 90 days.
+The CIC/SIC can conduct inquiries, direct the authority to take specific steps, and impose penalties.
+Section 20 authorizes a penalty of Rs 250 per day of delay, up to a maximum of Rs 25,000, if the PIO refused without reasonable cause, failed to respond in time, malafidely denied the request, or destroyed information.
+The CIC/SIC can also recommend disciplinary action.
+The burden of proving that a denial was justified falls on the PIO, not the applicant.
+The 30-day, 90-day, and Rs 250/day figures are perennial SSC and banking exam targets.

 Section 4 — Proactive Disclosure

-Section 4 is considered the "heart and soul" of the RTI Act.
-It mandates proactive disclosure by public authorities, reducing the need for citizens to file individual RTI applications.
-Section 4(1)(a) requires every public authority to maintain all records duly catalogued and indexed in a manner and form which facilitates the right to information.
-Section 4(1)(b) requires publication (within 120 days of enactment) of 17 categories of information, including: the particulars of the organisation, functions, duties, powers, and duties of officers and employees, procedure followed in decision-making, norms for discharge of functions, rules/regulations/instructions/manuals, categories of documents held, particulars of any arrangement for consultation with the public, a directory of officers and employees, budget allocations, details of subsidies, particulars of recipients of concessions/permits/authorizations, information available electronically, particulars of facilities for obtaining information, and names and designations of PIOs.
-Section 4(2) mandates that public authorities take steps to provide as much information suo motu at regular intervals through various means of communication.
-The CIC has repeatedly emphasized that robust proactive disclosure under Section 4 would reduce the flood of RTI applications.
+Section 4 is called the "heart and soul" of the RTI Act.
+It mandates proactive disclosure, reducing the need for individual applications.
+Section 4(1)(a) requires every public authority to maintain catalogued and indexed records.
+Section 4(1)(b) mandates publication of 17 categories of information within 120 days of enactment, including: organisational particulars, powers and duties of officers, decision-making procedures, norms for functions, rules and manuals, categories of documents held, consultation arrangements, officer directories, budget allocations, subsidy details, concession/permit recipients, electronic information, and PIO details.
+Section 4(2) directs public authorities to provide information suo motu at regular intervals through various communication channels.
+The CIC has repeatedly noted that robust proactive disclosure would reduce the flood of RTI applications.
+UPSC Mains tests the 17 categories and the 120-day timeline.

 Excluded Organizations — Second Schedule